asarekings/Excel_Code_Review/README.md

 **Korletey Enock Asare**
 Data Analyst & Excel Code Review Specialist

-- **Email:** [your-email@example.com]
+- **Email:** [asareenock40@gmail.com]
-- **LinkedIn:** [linkedin.com/in/your-profile]
+- **LinkedIn:** [www.linkedin.com/in/korletey-asare-enock-a053551b3]
 - **Portfolio:** [your-portfolio-website.com]

 ## 📝 License

 This project is created for portfolio demonstration purposes.
-Code examples and methodology may be referenced with appropriate attribution.
+You can use code examples and methodology with appropriate attribution.

 ## 🤝 Contributing